AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 * **Relative abundances**: It simply depends on the map, so not much can be said there.

-* **Exclusive uses:** While both coal and crude oil can be used to make oil products, the recipes that use coal exclusively (plastic, explosives, capsules) greatly outweigh those for crude oil (flamethrower ammo).
+* **Exclusive uses:** While both coal and crude oil can be used to make oil products, the recipes that use coal exclusively (plastic, explosives, grenades, capsules) greatly outweigh those for crude oil (flamethrower ammo).

 Considering all these factors together, it seems to generally be better to save most of your coal for plastic/explosives production and to use mostly oil for solid fuel production, unless coal/oil abundances encourage otherwise.
 Thus, we have solid fuel production fully covered, but this is not the end of the fuel discussion, as we can still turn it into rocket fuel.